Eshkol Regional Council

 Eshkol Regional Council (מועצה אזורית אשכול, Mo'atza Ezorit Eshkol) is a regional council in the north-western Negev, in Israel's Southern District.
-The regional council's territory lies midway between Ashkelon and Beersheba, bounded on the west by the Gaza Strip while the eastern border abuts the territory of the Bnei Shimon Regional Council.
-Due to its proximity to the Gaza Strip, the region has experienced numerous sporadic waves of violence, primarily as a result of rocket attacks, mortar strikes, and fires caused by incendiary kites and balloons launched from Gaza Strip.
-These waves of violence often result in widespread damage to farms and structures within the region.
+Located within the zone known as the Gaza envelope, the regional council's territory is situated east of the Gaza Strip, stretching in the area between Ashkelon to the north and Beersheba to the east.

+Due to its direct proximity to the Gaza Strip, the region has been the target of thousands of rocket attacks, mortar strikes, and incendiary balloon fires since 2000.
+The council area served as a primary locale of the 2023 October 7 attacks, bearing the brunt of a massive, coordinated invasion by thousands of Hamas militants that included multiple devastating assaults within its territory, such as the Nova music festival massacre, the Nir Oz attack, and the Be'eri massacre.

 Transport

 Eshkol Regional Council is linked to Tel Aviv by bus routes 379 (local) and route 479 (express), to Be'er Sheva by bus route 35, to Ashkelon by bus route 36 and to Jerusalem by bus 495.
 Inside the regional council's territory there are six bus routes linking the kibbutzim and the moshavim to the regional council offices.
 All bus routes are operated by Dan BaDarom.